ROVI-org/model-to-prognosis/README.md

-# model-to-prognosis
+# Model-to-Prognosis Pipeline demonstration.

-Example model to synthetic data to AI to prognosis pipeline
+Example model to synthetic data to AI to prognosis pipeline.